KashifNazeer87/nasscom_vsd_soc_digital_design/README.md

 4) MAGIC for layout and floorplanning.
 5) OpenSTA for static timing analysis.

-The Openlane flow in interactive mode is genereally is as follows:
+The Openlane flow in interactive mode is generally is as follows:
 1) prep -design <design> -tag <tag> <config> -init_design_config -overwrite
 2) run_synthesis
 3) run_floorplan